ful1e5/TheActionDev/README.md

 ### Article Basics

 - Use [YAML](https://yaml.org/) to write and format article's [front-matter](#front-matter).
-- Use [Markdown](https://guides.github.com/features/mastering-markdown/) to write and format article body.
+- Follow [dev.to editor guide](https://dev.to/p/editor_guide) for write and format article body.
 - You can also use [Liquid tags](https://docs.dev.to/frontend/liquid-tags/) to add rich content such as Tweets, YouTube videos, etc.